-At North Dakota State University (NDSU) the biennial budget process establishes the specific financial line item details and narrative statements supporting our portion of the total appropriated fund request (base plus incremental funding) which is set by the State Board of Higher Education (SBHE), for the North Dakota University System (NDUS) and its associated programs.
-On the NDSU campus these programs include the Forest Service, the Upper Great Plains Transportation Institute and the Agriculture Extension Services, Experiment Stations and Northern Crops Institute.
+At North Dakota State University (NDSU) the biennial budget process establishes the specific financial line item details and narrative statements supporting our needs based budget request.
+The request is prepared according to the guidelines established and set by the State Board of Higher Education (SBHE), for the ND University System and its associated programs.
+At NDSU these programs include the Forest Service, the Upper Great Plains Transportation Institute and the Agriculture Extension Services, Experiment Stations and Northern Crops Institute.

-During the legislative session, which begins in January of the second year of the biennium, (six months before the start of the next biennium period and a new fiscal year), the entire State's proposed budget is analyzed, discussed, approved and appropriated for implementation.
+During the legislative session, which begins in January of odd numbered year, (six months before the start of the next biennium period and a new fiscal year), all state agency proposed budgets are analyzed, discussed, approved and set for final appropriation in April or May for implementation.

-Generally speaking, the process, start to finish, takes about 15 months, beginning in April, of the first year of the current biennium, and ending with the final State budget approval by the Legislature, which in most years is complete by June, in the second year of the current biennium.
+In general, the process takes about 15 months, beginning in April, of even numbered years, and ending with the final State budget approval by the Legislature, which in most years is complete by June, in odd numbered years..
 The next biennial period will begin July 1, 2015 and go through June 30, 2017.